Kathmandu Doc Lab 2025

 Omkar Khandagale | India

-Realizing all that is left of his great-grandfather are the tools of his trade; a filmmaker sets out for his hometown hoping to make sense of his family and their inheritance
+Realizing all that is left of his great-grandfather are the tools of his caste trade – a pair of scissors, a comb and a mirror, a filmmaker sets out for his hometown hoping to make sense of his family and their inheritance.

 Echoes Underneath